CBoensel/in-context-without-button/README.md

 ## What's the relevant code

+Check out the [`lib`](./src/lib) folder.

+[`paypal.js`](./src/lib/paypal.js) is the prototypical client-side JS SDK integration.

-`PayPalButton.svelte` contains a rough PayPal button integration in Svelte (without implemented callbacks or even server-side references).
+[`PayPalButton.svelte`](./src/lib/PayPalButton.svelte) contains a rough PayPal button integration in Svelte (without implemented callbacks or even server-side references).

-`CustomPayPalButton.svelte` shows how to build your custom PayPal Button that still triggers the in-context flow (~pop-up window).
+[`CustomPayPalButton.svelte`](./src/lib/CustomPayPalButton.svelte) ultimately shows how to build your custom PayPal Button that (through a trick) still triggers the "in-context" flow.

 ## How to run the app